browserstack/playwright-browserstack/playwright-dotnet/README.md

 - To run a parallel test, run command `dotnet run parallel`
 - To run sessions on emulated devices,
 `dotnet run iphonetest` or `dotnet run pixeltest`
-You can specify any device name from thr below list: https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json
+You can specify any device name from thebelow list: https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json
 - Run `dotnet run sessiondetails` to check how to get session details.